TEST 2: Coolant Shooting Out From Open Radiator

 OK, now that the testing part is done... let's take a look at what your results mean:

-CASE 1: The coolant bubbled out or shot out from the radiator: This result confirms a blown head gasket issue and lets you know that the combustion gases are leaking into the cooling system.
-No further testing is required.
+CASE 1: The coolant bubbled out or shot out from the radiator: This unfortunate test result tells you, without a shadow of a doubt, that your Honda Civic's head gasket is blown.

 Thread in the compression tester by hand, on the first spark plug hole you're gonna's start with.